 "However, it still remains to be investigated whether our observations translate into a significant role for DKK-1 in the decreased growth of the hair follicle and ultimately in androgenetic alopecia."

-For those with androgenetic alopecia, DHT levels in the MPB region are much higher than in the rest of the scalp.
+As already stated, for those who suffer androgenetic alopecia, DHT levels in the hair loss region are much higher than in the rest of the scalp.

-The current theory simply states that MPB region follicles have higher androgen receptor gene expression and 5 alpha reductase levels than in the non-MPB region.
+The current theory simply states that follicles in the hair loss region have higher androgen receptor gene expression and 5-alpha reductase levels than in the non-hair loss region.

-But the skull expansion theory states that androgen receptor gene expression and higher levels of 5 alpha reductase and DHT in MPB follicles all result from the body's response to skull bone growth.
+But the skull expansion theory states that androgen receptor gene expression and higher levels of 5-alpha reductase and DHT in hair loss region follicles, all result from the body's response to skull bone growth.
 The body then simply tries to restore hair growth back to normal by upregulating DHT into the hair loss region.